chicagolandmesh/chicagolandmesh.org/docs/guides/meshcore/getting-started/configure.md

     For a more reliable connectivity check, use the **[ChiMesh Health Check App](#)** (link coming soon).
 It automatically detects your signal and reports back how many observers heard your message.
 This giving you a picture of your coverage without needing anyone else to respond.

 !!! info "Channel vs. Default Channel"
-    Your device always has a default channel based on its radio preset.
-Named channels are **additional** layers, you can monitor multiple channels simultaneously depending on your firmware and hardware.
+    Your companion device will always have the default Public channel active.
+Named channels are additional layers on top of this.
+The number of channels you can monitor at once depends on your hardware's storage capabilities.
+The MeshCore app will show the maximum number of channels your device supports (40 for most devices).

 !!! info "Preset Selection"
     When configuring your MeshCore device, look for the `USA/Canada` preset in your configuration interface.
 This preset automatically applies all the correct radio parameters for optimal performance in North America.